jclouds/jclouds-site/guides/openstack.md

 ## <a id="keystone"></a>Keystone v2-v3 authentication

-Openstack Keystone (aka: [OpenStack Identity Service](https://docs.openstack.org/keystone/latest/)) has major changes between v2 and v3 (detail.
+OpenStack Keystone (aka: [OpenStack Identity Service](https://docs.openstack.org/keystone/latest/)) has major changes between v2 and v3 (detail.
 [Identity API v2.0 and v3 History](https://docs.openstack.org/keystone/latest/contributor/http-api.html)).

-Basically to login, you should provide:
+To login, provide:

 * On v2: *tenant*, *user*, *password*.
 * On v3: a *project* (new name for *tenant*), an authentication *domain* for this *project*, a *user*, an authentication *domain* for this *user* (the two domains can be different).

-jclouds provides backward compatibility between keystone v2-v3 ... but you should have following section in mind to fully understand the authentication on your Openstack platform (in addition of blog: [OpenStack Keystone V3 Support](https://jclouds.apache.org/blog/2018/01/16/keystone-v3/)).
+jclouds provides backward compatibility between Keystone v2 and v3, but you should keep the following in mind to fully understand authentication against your OpenStack platform (See also the recent [OpenStack Keystone v3 Support](https://jclouds.apache.org/blog/2018/01/16/keystone-v3/) blog post).

 ### v2